datapublica/opendata-graph/README.md

 Graph view (draft)
 ------------------
-If you want to see some pictures of the draft Graph realized, you can go into the preview repository.
+If you want to see some pictures of the draft Graph realized, **you can go into the preview repository**.
 You'll have access to an overview, an image of the core, and images of two mini-clusters separated from the main graph.
 This preview will be soon completed with a dynamic general view of the graph, with categorized nodes, and a complete analysis of the results.